 Men's monograms can be either first, last, middle name order, or in name order and all the same size.
 I sew an equal amount of both types of monograms for men and boys.
 Typically, I create a smaller monogram for men, than I would for women.
 I like tone on tone (especially black!) for a subtle, classy men's monogram!
 Classic and Cotillion fonts are the most popular for men.

 I often prefer first names for kid's bags and robes.
 What child doesn't get excited to see their own name on a gift?
 For teenage girls, the most popular font for initials by far is Master Circle.
 You can see this monogram font on everything from pocket tees to purses for teens!
-For younger girls and boys, Blackboard, Whimsy, and Party Time are very popular fonts for names.
+For younger girls and boys, Blackboard, Dottie, and Party Time are very popular fonts for names.